mhpaler/ets/packages/contracts/README.md

 # Contracts

-Contracts are located in `packages/contracts-core`.
+Contracts are located in `packages/contracts`.

 We use [Hardhat](https://hardhat.org/) as our Solidity smart contract development environment.
 Before using Hardhat, make a copy of `.env.example` in the project root named `.env`.
 The default settings in there should be enough to get you going.
-Next, starting in the `contracts-core` directory, start up Hardhat:
+Next, starting in the `contracts` directory, start up Hardhat:

 ```bash
 pnpm hardhat